abusaeed2433/JavaBasic/src/q_Interfaces/info4.md

 - There is no problem in this example,

 ## Example-2
-- It is possible that the same person is a `Singer` as well as a `Writer`,
+- It is possible that the same student is a `Singer` as well as a `Writer`,
   ```
   interface SingerWriter extends Singer, Writer {
       // No code